-Variations in loss are primarily affected by the number of options granted and/or vesting in the period and the associated inputs used in calculating share-based payment expense and the timing of the recognition of deferred taxes associated with the renunciation of tax benefits related to flow-through expenditures.
+Variations in loss are primarily affected by the number of options granted and/or vesting in the period and the associated inputs used in calculating share-based payment expense.

-- Impairment: - There were five claims that were staked in October 2014, and included in the Hidden Bay Project, that lapsed on January 6, 2017.
-As there was no work budgeted of planned for the claims, an impairment charge of \$1,500 was been recorded in the fourth quarter of 2016.
-These claims did not form a key part of the Hidden Bay Project and no exploration work had been completed on them. - UEX and AREVA each staked claims in July 2014, which became the Coppin Lake Project.
+- Impairment: - Three claims that were staked in 2015, and included in the Hidden Bay Project, lapsed on July 22, 2017.
+As there was no work budgeted of planned for the claims, an impairment charge of \$900 was recorded in the third quarter of 2017.
+These claims did not form a key part of the Hidden Bay Project and no exploration work was completed on them. - There were five claims that were staked in 2014, and included in the Hidden Bay Project, that lapsed on January 6, 2017.
+As there was no work budgeted of planned for the claims, an impairment charge of \$1,500 was recorded in the fourth quarter of 2016.
+These claims did not form a key part of the Hidden Bay Project and no exploration work was completed on them. - UEX and AREVA each staked claims in July 2014, which became the Coppin Lake Project.
 A write down of acquisition / staking costs of \$1,528 was recorded for the project in the fourth quarter of 2015.
 These claims were sold in the fourth quarter of 2016. - Renunciation of tax benefits: - The remaining \$2.959 million in flow-through expenditures from the May 2016 placement was renounced to eligible subscribers in February 2017, effective December 31, 2016 (under the lookback rule) and the resulting tax recovery is reflected in the first quarter of 2017. - Approximately \$2.291 million in flow-through expenditures from the May 2016 placement was incurred by December 31, 2016.
-The associated tax benefits were renounced to eligible shareholders in February 2017 effective December 31, 2016, resulting in a deferred tax recovery in the fourth quarter of 2016. - The remaining \$1.815 million in required flow-through expenditures from the May 2015 placement was renounced to eligible subscribers in February 2016, effective December 31, 2015 (under the look-back rule) and this tax impact has been reflected in the first quarter of 2016.

-Approximately \$1.485 million of the required flow-through expenditures from the \$3.3 million, May 11, 2015 flow-through private placement had been incurred by December 31, 2015.
+The associated tax benefits were renounced to eligible shareholders in February 2017 effective December 31, 2016, resulting in a deferred tax recovery in the fourth quarter of 2016. - The remaining \$1.815 million in required flow-through expenditures from the May 2015 placement was renounced to eligible subscribers in February 2016, effective December 31, 2015 (under the look-back rule) and this tax impact has been reflected in the first quarter of 2016. - Approximately \$1.485 million of the required flow-through expenditures from the \$3.3 million, May 11, 2015 flow-through private placement had been incurred by December 31, 2015.
 The associated tax benefits were renounced to eligible subscribers in February 2016 effective December 31, 2015 (under the general rule), resulting in a deferred tax recovery in the fourth quarter of 2015.